lettier/lettier.github.io/posts/2016-08-05-matthews-correlation-coefficient.markdown

 One of the managers yells out, "I knew it.
 Fired!"
 It seems that your previous score of 1 was indeed a fluke.
 Your new score is the absolute worst at -1.

-As they walk you out the door, you try explaining that they could just flip whatever you say and they'd get a perfect worker but their minds are already made up.
+As they walk you out the door, you try explaining that they could just flip whatever you say and they'd get a perfect worker but they had already finished the paperwork.

-# Wrap-up
+## Wrap-up

 Using a fictitious story about egg classification, we explored the edge cases of the Matthews Correlation Coefficient.
 For the cases where we labeled every egg rotten or every egg not rotten (regardless of their actual class),